 Remus Lupin sighed and concentrated on his plate, as the two began bickering about who was the better player.

-The plan happened just as Sirius said it would, to James’ pleasant surprise.
+Incredibly, the plan happened just as Sirius said it would, to James’ pleasant surprise.
 Having left lunch early, Lily hurried down the corridor, looking over her shoulder, as James stepped smoothly out from an empty room and grabbed her arm.
 She jumped in shock.

-“Oh, it’s you Potter, what do you want?” she asked impatiently.
+“Oh, it’s you, Potter, what do you want?” she asked impatiently.